lmmentel/awesome-python-chemistry/README.md

 - [Computational Thermodynamics](https://kyleniemeyer.github.io/computational-thermo/content/intro.html) - This collection of Jupyter notebooks demonstrates solutions to a range of thermodynamic problems including solving chemical equilibria, comparing real versus ideal gas behavior, and calculating the temperature and composition of a combustion reaction.
 - [SciCompforChemists](https://github.com/weisscharlesj/SciCompforChemists) - Scientific Computing for Chemists with Python is a Jupyter book teaching basic python in chemistry skills, including relevant libraries, and applies them to solving chemical problems.

+## Miscellaneous Awesome

+- [https://people.physics.anu.edu.au/~ecs103/chart/](Colorful Nuclide Chart) - A beatuful, interactive visualization of nuclides with access to a varirty of nuclear properties and allows saving high quality images for publications, presentations and outreach.

 ## See Also

 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) Another list focuses on Cheminformatics, including tools not only in Python.